 A Guide to Snapping Turtles

-Origins and Natural Habitat
+Origins and Natural Habitats of Snapping Turtles

 Snapping turtles can be found in southeastern Canada, the western United States, Mexico and even as far south as Ecuador.
 They live in freshwater areas, including marshes, rivers and lakes, and prefer soft mud with plenty of underwater plants.